 ReWalk Personal is a breakthrough product that seeks to fundamentally change the health and life experiences of users.
 Designed for all-day use, the device is battery-powered and consists of a light, wearable exoskeleton with integrated motors at the joints, an array of sensors and a computer-based control system to power knee and hip movement.
 The device controls movement using subtle shifts in the user's center of gravity.
 A forward tilt of the upper body is sensed by the system, which initiates the first step.
 Repeated body shifting generates a sequence of steps that results in a functional walking speed.
 Because the exoskeleton supports its own weight and facilitates the user's gait, users do not expend unnecessary energy while walking.
 While ReWalk does not allow side-to-side actuation, users are able to turn by shifting their weight to the side.
-The ReWalk Personal also allows users to sit, stand and, depending on local regulatory approvals, climb and descend stairs.
-Use on stairs is not cleared by the FDA in the United States.
+The ReWalk Personal also allows users to sit, stand and depending on local regulatory approvals, climb and descend stairs.
+Use on stairs is currently not cleared by the FDA in the United States; the Company has submitted a 510(k) application in January 2021 to add this feature into our U.S. labeling as well.
 Upon completion of training, which generally consists of approximately 15 one-hour sessions, most users are able to put on and remove the device by themselves while sitting, typically in less than 15 minutes, to operate the device independently and most are able to put on and remove the devices by themselves.
 Safety measures include crutches, which provide additional stability, fall protection, which lowers users slowly and safely in the event of a malfunction, and the secure "stand" mode, which automatically initiates if the user does not begin walking within two seconds.
-ReWalk is also equipped with maintenance alarms, warnings and backup batteries are easily accessible and can be recharged in any standard power outlet.
+ReWalk is also equipped with maintenance alarms, warnings, and backup batteries.
+The rechargeable batteries are easily accessible and can be recharged in any standard power outlet.
 Our safety guidelines and FDA specifications, however, require users to be accompanied by a trained companion at all times when using the ReWalk Personal.

 - ReWalk Personal: intended for everyday use at home, at work or in the community.
 We began marketing ReWalk Personal in Europe with CE mark clearance at the end of 2012.
 We received FDA clearance to market ReWalk Personal in the United States in June 2014.
 ReWalk Personal units are all manufactured according to the same mechanical specifications.
 Each unit is then permanently sized to fit the individual user and the software is configured for the user's specifications by the rehabilitation center, clinic or distributor. - ReWalk Rehabilitation: designed for the clinical rehabilitation environment, ReWalk Rehabilitation has adjustable sizing enabling multiple patient use.
 ReWalk Rehabilitation provides a valuable means of exercise and therapy.
 It also enables individuals to evaluate their capacity for using ReWalk Personal in the future.
 We began marketing ReWalk Rehabilitation for use in hospitals, rehabilitation centers and stand-alone training centers in the United States and Europe in 2011.
 ReWalk Rehabilitation units are all manufactured according to the same mechanical specifications and are equipped with adjustable sizing for multi-patient use and software that can be configured for the user's specifications.
+In December 2020, the Company decided to end the production of this design.